alexandramartinez/dataweave-scripts/README.md

 Check out the [Table of Contents](#table-of-contents) to find all the functions listed here.

 In each function's section, you'll find a brief description of what it does, the input/script/output to run the function, and a button to open the example in the DataWeave Playground directly -- without having to copy and paste each example yourself.

+> **Note**
+>
+> To learn more about this functionality, check out this video: [How to generate examples from GitHub to open in the DataWeave Playground | #Codetober 2022 Day 27](https://youtu.be/WzfFkgw0xhw).

 ## More Info